KDani-99/FivePD-API/README.md

 ### Get started

+Before you start making your callouts, it's recommended to take a look at [how to write your first script in FiveM](https://docs.fivem.net/docs/scripting-manual/runtimes/csharp/) as this API is basically nothing more, but a wrapper to make it easier to write callouts with the reduced chance of doing something error prone (With extended features).

 ##### Creating a new callout using the example
 1. Download the CalloutExample project.
 2. Open the project and start making your new callout.